 The pipe is not to be broken by service connections or laterals.

+Each SHP file must only contain information (line work, point data and polygon) that is relevant to the construction work or project as reflected on the As-Built Plan.

 All point assets such as manholes, valves, hydrants must be snapped to their associated pipe and vice versa.

 Each pipe (including service connections) must be captured in the direction of flow, except in the case of watermains and ducts.